ChrisHerrera90/Threathunt-Bruteforce/README.md

 ![image](https://github.com/user-attachments/assets/e9cf38fa-ab07-4539-9ade-fd3f1eba0472)

 Additionally I ran the top 3 IP addresses with the highest logon attempts through VirusTotal, and they all came back flagged as malicious.
-It is also important to note that these IP addresses are registered in foreign countries such as Russia, United Arab Emirates, and Peru:
+It is also important to note that these IP addresses are registered in foreign countries such as Russia, United Arab Emirates, and Peru (company is based in USA):

 ![image](https://github.com/user-attachments/assets/4b7f78f2-a6ea-4792-9fb1-ab9b890db661)